POP *POP *POP

 Solutions for Pickleball Noise:

 One pickleball noise solution is to install soundproofing material placed around the entire pickleball court such as “Acoustifence“.
-Tests have shown that this acoustic fencing can reduce pickleball noise up to 50%.
+Tests have shown that this acoustic fencing can reduce pickleball noise by up to 50%.
 While this is an effective solution for newly built courts and cities and communities that have the funds to upgrade their courts, many local municipal courts and communities do not have the budget for this upgrade.

 Quiet Pickleball Paddles: